ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 ### Sidebar
 If your add-on has multiple Control Panel pages, a sidebar can be incredibly helpful for your users to easily navigate between pages.
 Sidebars can either be generated automatically or manually.

-#### Automatically Generate Your Sidebar
+Both of these options start with generating your sidebar class using the CLI.

-We can use the `make:sidebar` CLI command to generate a sidebar file for us.
+We use the `make:sidebar` CLI command to generate a sidebar file for us.

 ```
 $ php system/ee/eecli.php make:sidebar